irenealgi/irenealegre.com/case-studies/monzo-test.md

 ### Scheduling your cooking

-I am making the choice not to include programming capabilities for the MVP.
+I am making the choice not to include scheduling capabilities for the MVP.
 However, users can still schedule using a reminder app, calendar or alarm and start the oven from wherever they are should they want to.

 ### Viewing levels of dirt